 POLICY INDICATOR DATA SOURCE TARGET TRIGGER FOR ACTION POTENTIAL ACTION OF CONTINGENCY safety.
 LPD05 - Development in Green Belt.
-Number of developments permitted in very special circumstances in accordance with national policy within the Green Belt Development management processes No development permitted except for that complying with very special circumstances in accordance with national policy.
-Failure to prevent appeals being lost where initial refusal was on Green Belt grounds.
-Review how the policy is being applied, consider whether the policy needs to be reviewed.
+Number of developments permitted in very special circumstances in accordance with national policy within the Green Belt Development management processes management development prevent Review how the policy is being applied, consider whether the policy needs to be reviewed.
 LPD06 - Development in Gateway Corridors Developments allowed on appeal which were refused on design grounds Development management processes No appeals lost.
 Failure to prevent appeals being lost where initial refusal was on grounds of design.
 Review how the policy is being applied, consider whether the policy needs to be reviewed.
 LPD07 - Digital Communicati ons % of premises capable of accessing Next Generation speeds across St.Helens St.Helens Council, Liverpool City Region (LCR) Increase in number per annum, ultimately 95% of all premises to have access to superfast broadband.
 Not yet determined To be determined LPD08 - Advertiseme nts Number of applications permitted that introduce visually obtrusive features or impact on the amenity of road users (including pedestrian and cycle traffic) St.Helens Council 100% compliance with policy No applications permitted that introduce visually obtrusive features or impact on the amenity of road users (including pedestrian and cycle traffic) Failure to prevent appeals being lost where initial refusal was on grounds of visual obtrusiveness .
 Review how the policy is being applied, consider whether the policy needs to be reviewed.
 LPD09 - Air Quality All development in designated AQMAs should St.Helens Council (Environment Development proposals in designated AQMAs should Planning applications or appeals granted Review how the policy is being applied, consider whether the